DjebbZ/docpad-wiki-guide/guide.md

  - `collections.layouts` is a collection of all files under the `src/layouts` folder
  - `collections.files` is a collection of all files under the `src/public` folder

-What this means is that we can use QueryEngine to select very precisely some pieces of content from the `documents` collection, and display them where we want in our website.
+What that means is that we can use QueryEngine to select very precisely some pieces of content from the `documents` collection, and display them where we want in our website.

 We could directly use QueryEngine capabilities in our home page file, writing a few lines of code directly in our template.
 But instead, we will declare the collections we want to use in the docpad.cson file and make use of it.